Solid nitrogen: δ, δ_{loc}, and ε

-Within the lattice cells, the molecules themselves have disordered orientation, but increases in pressure causes a phase transition to a slightly different phase, δ_{loc}, in which the molecular orientations progressively order, a distinction that is only visible via Raman spectroscopy.
+Within the lattice cells, the molecules themselves have disordered orientation, but increases in pressure cause a phase transition to a slightly different phase, δ_{loc}, in which the molecular orientations progressively order, a distinction that is only visible via Raman spectroscopy.
 At high pressure (roughly 2 GPa) and low temperature, (Note: The ε-δ phase transition temperature varies substantially with pressure.
 At 2 GPa, the transition occurs around 50 K.) the dinitrogen molecule orientations fully order into the rhombohedral ε phase, which follows space group R3̅c.
 Cell dimensions are a = 8.02 Å, b = 8.02 Å, c = 11.104 Å, α = β = 90 °, γ = 120 °, volume 618.5 Å3, Z = 24.